2021 | NYC | Curator

-Julia is currently a Ph.D. candidate at the Academy of Fine Arts in Vienna, Austria, working on the thesis Radical Characters: Transnational Positions in Female-led and Queer-feminist Movements in Contemporary Chinese Art.
-She has received a research grant from the Rockbund Art Museum in Shanghai, where she participated in the symposium Exhibition-Making Practices in China and Southeast Asia in the 1990s and is currently conducting field research on topics such as art production and exhibition-making by progressive female protagonists from and within China.
-In 2020, she is conducting further research in the US in order to incorporate the experiences of Chinese and Chinese-American artists living and working abroad and if and how they were represented in past (all-female) group exhibitions.
+Julia is a PhD student at the Academy of Fine Arts in Vienna, working on the thesis Radical Characters: Transnational Positions in Female-led and Queer-feminist Movements in Contemporary Chinese Art.
+She has received a research grant from the Rockbund Art Museum in Shanghai, where she participated in the symposium Exhibition-Making Practices in China and Southeast Asia in the 1990s and has done curatorial residencies at NODE Center Berlin and Residency Unlimited in NYC.
+She is currently conducting field research on topics such as art production and exhibition making by progressive female protagonists from and within China.

 Julia is the co-founder of SALOON Wien, an international network for women in the arts, where she is responsible for organizing talks, exhibitions, and networking events.
 She is board member of SALOON Network, the international community of all SALOON cities as well as of VBKÖ-Association of Women Artists Austria.